-Concerns and allegations against staff (including supply teachers, volunteers and contractors)
+Concerns and allegations against staff (including supply teachers, third-party & self-employed staff, volunteers and contractors, and adults from organisations or individuals using the school premises)

-If a member of staff is concerned about the behaviour of a person working or volunteering at the school (including contractors), they will follow the agreed procedure set out in the flowchart 'Allegation against adults', displayed in the staff room/staff cloakrooms.
-See Safeguarding and Child Protection Policy (2022).
+If a member of staff is concerned about the behaviour of a person working or volunteering at the school (including contractors), they will follow the agreed procedure set out in the flowchart 'Allegation against adults', displayed in the staff room/staff cloakrooms...See Safeguarding and Child Protection Policy (2023).

-By Brook Valley CE Primary School operates a 'low-level' concerns policy in accordance with KCSIE.
+By Brook Valley CE school operates a 'low-level' concerns policy in accordance with KCSIE.
 'Low-level' refers to behaviour that is: inconsistent with expectations set out in this policy, including inappropriate conduct outside of work, and/or does not meet the allegations threshold, or is otherwise not considered serious enough to consider a referral to the DOfA.

 All concerns, no matter how small, will be shared responsibly and with the right person, recorded and dealt with promptly and appropriately.
-This will serve our commitment to create and embed a culture of openness, trust and transparency in which the school's values and expected behaviour set out in this policy are constantly lived, monitored and reinforced by all staff.
+This will serve our commitment to create and embed a culture of openness, trust, and transparency in which the school's values and expected behaviour set out in this policy are constantly lived, monitored and reinforced by all staff.